-'Credit enhancements' see 'Liquidity and Credit enhancements'.
+'Credit enhancements' See 'Liquidity and Credit enhancements'.

 'Credit impairment charges' Also known as 'credit impairment'.
-Impairment charges on loans and advances to customers and banks and in respect of undrawn facilities and guarantees (see Loan Impairment) and impairment charges on available for sale asset and reverse repurchase agreements.
+Impairment charges on loans and advances to customers and banks and in respect of undrawn facilities and guarantees (see 'Loan impairment') and impairment charges on available for sale assets and reverse repurchase agreements.